2025 NBA playoffs: (1) Oklahoma City Thunder vs. (4) Denver Nuggets

 After spending the vast majority of the second half trailing, the Nuggets orchestrated a massive comeback to win 121–119, stealing homecourt advantage from the Thunder.
 MVP candidate Nikola Jokić was once again dominant, dropping an all-rounded stat line of 42 points, 22 rebounds, 6 assists and 2 blocks.
 Aaron Gordon finished with 22 points and 14 rebounds.
 Jamal Murray added 21 points and 6 assists, Christian Braun had 11 points and 13 boards, and former Thunder player Russell Westbrook contributed 18 points off the bench.
 In total, the Nuggets had 72 rebounds, the third most in a playoff game since the ABA–NBA merger.
 For the top-seeded Thunder, Shai Gilgeous-Alexander recorded 33 points, 10 rebounds and 8 assists, finishing 2 assists shy of a triple-double.
 Alex Caruso, as a substitute, shot 5-of-9 from beyond the arc en route to 20 points.
 None of the other Thunder players scored above 20.
 With the Thunder up by 1 with 10 seconds remaining, Chet Holmgren was awarded 2 free throws, but he missed both; Braun took the rebound and after a cross-court pass from Westbrook, Gordon proved to be Denver's hero by scoring the game-winning three-pointer with 4 seconds left on the clock.

 Shai Gilgeous-Alexander scored 34 points in three quarters, and the Oklahoma City Thunder set league and team records in a 149–106 rout over the Denver Nuggets to tie the series at 1–1.
 Oklahoma City set an NBA playoff record for first-half points with 87, surpassing the 86 scored by the Cleveland Cavaliers against the Golden State Warriors in Game 4 of the NBA Finals on June 9, 2017.
-The 149 points were also the most OKC ever scored in a playoff game.
-Gilgeous-Alexander made 11 of 13 field goals, all 11 of his free throws, and had eight assists.
+The 149 points were also the most Oklahoma City ever scored in a playoff game.
+Gilgeous-Alexander made 11-of-13 field goals, all 11 of his free throws, and had eight assists.
 He led eight players who scored in double figures.
 Nikola Jokić could not replicate his dominant performance in Game 1, tallying just 17 points and 8 rebounds before fouling out late in the third quarter.